Foot Cyst Removal

 How Long Will it Take You to Recover from a Ganglion Resection?

 You can expect to be fully recovered within 2-6 weeks after surgical removal.
 Your foot doctor will determine whether you need a boot, cast, or need to stay entirely immobile from your foot while it heals.

 You will need to avoid irritation.
 It's best to wear shoes that don't rub on the scar tissue or you might feel a burning sensation.

 Schedule an Appointment

-If you’re experiencing pain or discomfort in your foot or ankle that you think could be caused by a cyst, contact us today to schedule an appointment with our podiatrists.
+If you’re experiencing pain or discomfort in your foot or ankle caused by a lump, contact us today to schedule an appointment with our podiatrists.